 - Why Agile PMOs Are Comparable to Hummingbirds

-What are the reasons why you are still without a project management office or why the latter is not working as well as you would imagine?
+Why are you are still without a project management office, or why is your PMO not working as well as you would imagine?
 We look forward to receiving your comment below.

 The certified engineer has been a managing partner at TPG The Project Group since 2001